Meet Karen

 Her Artistic Process

 I like to paint loose and free.
 Movement and dynamics are the most important aspects of a painting to me.
 A good painting will catch the viewer off balance and set them to imagining – what is happening here?
-Paint on paper becomes more than the sum of their parts when breath and story and spirit come together in strong, fluid brush strokes of playful discovery, supported by atttention to composition, light and color.
+Paint on paper becomes more than the sum of their parts when breath and story and spirit come together in strong, fluid brush strokes of playful discovery, supported by attention to composition, light, and color.
 Watercolor has a mind of its own, it’s not at all predictable.
 Sometimes happy accidents occur, other times, no matter how hard I try, I can’t make a painting work, it is really quite mysterious.
-When I am able to remove myself from the conscious process of painting, and allow Art to happen on its own through me, then I am on to something, that’s when painting becomes a delicious, magical, mysterious act of faith.
+When I am able to remove myself from the conscious process of painting and allow Art to happen on its own through me, then I am on to something, that’s when painting becomes a delicious, magical, mysterious act of faith.

 My children’s book Hay Day joins these two joys of mine, writing and painting.
 I hope to do more of this kind of work in the future.